isfe-team/admin-seed/README.md

 See [Compatibility of `ant-design-vue`](https://vuecomponent.github.io/ant-design-vue/docs/vue/getting-started/#Compatibility).

+## Mock

+For mock, you have two ways to achive it.
+One is use `@/apis/configs.js` for inner supports.
+The 2nd way is to add a prefix like `_mock` in your urls when you define your services, e.g. `req('_mock/user')`.

+Then you should use devServer to proxy all these requests to another mock server.

+Of course, I recommend a mock server to do this rather than native mock files.

 ## Optimizations

 The major bundle is the 3rd-party lib - `ant-design-vue`, you can see [this issue](https://github.com/vueComponent/ant-design-vue/issues/325) for more informations.
 Btw, the `admin-seed` use `src/components/registerServiceWorker.js` to centrally manage the `ant-design-vue` components.